 BOISE, Idaho, Nov 11, 2014 (GLOBE NEWSWIRE) -- Micron Technology, Inc. (Nasdaq: MU), one of the world's leading providers of advanced semiconductor solutions, today introduced the industry’s broadest embedded MCP portfolio with a wide range of high- and low-density NAND Flash + RAM and NOR Flash + RAM MCP solutions.
 As the Internet of Things (IoT) continues to proliferate, OEMs need memory solutions to enable advance functionality in their space-constrained embedded applications, especially for the machine-to-machine and the wearables markets.
 Micron’s MCP portfolio combines high-performance, low-power Flash and DRAM into various density combinations, all packaged in ultra-small solutions to save critical board space and enable customers to design the most optimum and cost-effective products.

 "The industry continues to drive connectivity and mobility within smaller form factors for numerous embedded applications," said Kris Baxter, senior director of marketing in Micron’s embedded business unit.
-“Micron’s unique position as a total memory solutions provider enables us to optimize our MCP offering across a wide range of technologies for our customers, including those applications requiring industrial temperatures (−40°C to +85°C), automotive-grade capabilities or more than five years of product longevity.”
+“Micron’s unique position as a total memory solutions provider enables us to optimize our MCP offering across a wide range of technologies for our customers, including those applications requiring industrial temperatures (−40°C to +85°C), automotive-grade capabilities, or more than five years of product longevity.”

 “The IoT market is clearly on the upswing, with the global market for M2M services reaching just over $16 billion and nearly 1.7 billion M2M connections worldwide in 2013,” said John Byrne, directing analyst for M2M and The Internet of Things at Infonetics Research.
 “OEMs are clearly looking for flexible memory solutions that optimize space, density and functionality, to accommodate a diverse array of M2M use cases.”
 “Micron leads the industry in providing high-quality MCPs for industrial and automotive applications in small form factors,” said Ross Gray, Vice President, Product Management for Sierra Wireless.
 “Leveraging Micron’s technology leadership in that area has been instrumental in enabling Sierra Wireless to offer the AirPrime® HL Series, which are the smallest embedded wireless modules to be completely interchangeable across 2G, 3G, and 4G technologies.”